willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 `"supportedEntities": "Shift, SwapRequest, TimeOffReason, UserShiftPreferences, OpenShift, OpenShiftRequest, OfferShiftRequest, TimeOff,TimeOffRequest,TimeCard"`

-**I registered the WFI through GraphAPI and implemented the /update, /read, and /connect endpoints, but the webhook isn't working.**
+**I registered the workforce integration through Graph API and implemented the /connect, update, and /read, endpoints, but the webhook isn't working.**

-Maybe you haven't enabled the workforce integration for your team, or you registered the wrong WFI ID with a different callback URL.
+This issue might occur if the workforce integration isn't enabled for the team or if an incorrect workforceintegrationId is registered with a different callback URL.

 ## Endpoint reference